it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 [Process, remove?
-Not really part of architecture] [AMW: I like the idea of taking an image after a RABET-V verifcation]
+Not really part of architecture] [AMW: I like the idea of taking an image after a RABET-V verifcation] [JD: that would be a capability of the dev tool chain, not the product itself.
+I think that would go somewhere else]

 Maintain secure images or templates for all components based on the selected configuration standards.
 Any new system deployment or existing system that becomes compromised should be imaged using one of those images or templates.